-In implementing its Planning Enforcement Plan, Sevenoaks District Council will pay special attention to preserving or enhancing the special qualities of the Brasted High Street Conservation Area.
+In implementing its Planning Enforcement Plan, Sevenoaks District Council should pay special attention to preserving or enhancing the special qualities of the Brasted High Street Conservation Area.

 The effective operation of the planning system depends on the ability to ensure that development is carried out in accordance with planning permission and to enforce against development carried out without planning permission.
 Sevenoaks District Council has adopted a Planning Enforcement Plan which sets out how it will respond to planning enforcement complaints.
-It can be downloaded from the Council's website: www.sevenoaks.gov.uk/info/20069126/ planning\ enforcement.
+It can be downloaded from the Council's website: www.sevenoaks.gov.uk/info/20069126/planning_enforcement

-Conservation Area boundary
+Conservation area boundary

-Extend the conservation area boundary to include Old Orchard, 1 and 2 Tannery Cottages, the Old Forge and Tannery Mead.
+Extend the conservation area boundary to include Old Orchard, 1 and 2 Tannery Cottages, the Old Forge and Tanners Mead.

-The new boundary is shown on the Interactive map at the front of this appraisal.
+The new extensions are shown on the map to this section.

-The pre-2019 boundary of the conservation area excludes a number of houses of historic and architectural interest which, if included in the conservation area would make a positive contribution to its character and appearance.
+The pre-2019 boundary of the conservation area excluded a number of houses of historic and architectural interest which, now included, make a positive contribution to its character and appearance.